 You must sign your ballot return envelope in order for the elections office to be able to count your vote.
 If you are not able to sign because of a disability, contact the county elections office about a Signature Stamp Attestation.

 Turn in your ballot:

-By 8pm on Tuesday, November 6 (Election Day).
-You can find a dropbox at http://www.sos.state.or.us/dropbox or by calling your county elections office.
+By 8pm on Tuesday, November 3 (Election Day).
+You can find a dropbox at www.sos.state.or.us/dropbox or by calling your county elections office.
 If you are mailing it, make sure it will arrive on time.
-Postmarks do not count in Oregon.
+No stamp is needed.
+Postage is paid.

 To find out if you are registered, you can check online at oregonvotes.gov or call 866-ORE-VOTE (866-673-8683).